hadyanq/acme-accounting/README.md

                              pagination.
 This is only for creating logic testing.
 - `POST api/v1/tickets`    - creates a ticket.
 It accepts `type` and `companyId`
-- `GET  api/v1/report`     - starts the processing of existing data and builds a report.
+- `POST  api/v1/reports`   - starts the processing of existing data and builds a report.
+- `GET  api/v1/reports`    - get status of last report building process.

 **Ticket Creation Rules**